Taste Testing under the new FDA regulations.

 For example, here at our shop, we charge fifty cents to sample flavors; but that fifty cents means you can sample all the flavors in the shop if you would like.
 This meets the FDA requirement and doesn’t encumber the customer too much.
 Eventually, all shops will charge for samples.
 Unfortunately, some might come to that decision too little too late.

 Now let’s talk about the different ways of sampling e-liquid flavors.
 When we first opened, there was really only one way to sample.
 We all used cheap Ce4 tanks that were simply tossed after they ran their life cycle.
 This worked during a time of thin 50/50 juice, and when the flavors really weren’t all that complicated anyway.
 As the plot, I mean juice thickened, and the recipes became more complex, the search for a better way to sample commenced.
 After several tanks and mods were tried, a lot of shops including ours decided to use RDA’s.
 Indeed, this did provide great flavor!
-However, the time and cost of constantly re-wicking, replacing coils, and in some cases teaching people how to inhale something much harsher than they had previously been using, we decided this was not the best method.
+However, the time and cost of constantly re-wicking and replacing coils was immense.
+We decided this was not the best method.